A-I-Research-Facility/Reinforcement-learning/q-learning-1/README.md

 ***
 💢 When we run this program, we see a car trying to climb the hill.
 But it isn't able to because it needs more momentum.
-So, now we need to do that
+So, now we need to do that.

 What we require, technically, is a mathematical function.
 But, in reality, we are just going to take the python form of it.
 That python code we are creating now is called Q-table.
 It's a large table, that carries all possible combinations of